treeman/money/README.md

 I want to track my budget including investments and expenses.
 Instead of using any of the many already existing ones I figured I'd build my own, go figure.
 It's also an excuse for me to learn web dev with Elixir and Phoenix.

+# Essential features
+* Different types of transactions
+    Transfers between accounts
+    Transactions in unbudgeted accounts (no category needed)
+* Several budgets
+* Split transaction to categories
+* Recurring transactions
+* Reconcile transactions (after clearing)
+* View 1-3 budgets at once
+* See YNAB Toolkit for other minor settings

 # Vim

 C-]     Jump to definition